abikesa/music/xpected.md

    - Scene is set where its clear "only money" is allowed; no one has credit!
    - "Your money will be good at the bar," Rick says to a Deutche banker brandishing a credit note
    - "Perhaps if you told him I was running the second leading banking house in Amsterdam," a patron says in response to suggestion that Rick is too snobbish to mingle with customers
-   - The wouldn't impress him (Rick).
-The leading banker in Amsterdam in now the best chef in our kitchen.
-And his father is the Bell Boy (a Professor was working as waiter)
+   - "That wouldn't impress him.
+The leading banker in Amsterdam in now the best chef in our kitchen...
+And his father is the Bell Boy," utters a French Professor waiting on them.